aannenko/CrackSharp/src/CrackSharp.Api/README.md

 The service also allows to calculate crypt(3)-like DES hashes from arbitrary text and, optionally, salt.

-### Docker Deployment
-1. Clone this repository and `cd` to its root
-2. Create a Docker image: `docker build -t crack-sharp .`
-3. Use one of the following commands:
-    - `docker run -it --rm -p 5000:5000 --name crack-sharp crack-sharp` - run a container and attach to its console, container's files will be removed once it is stopped (useful for testing/debugging)
-    - `docker run -d -p 5000:5000 --name crack-sharp crack-sharp` - run a container in detached mode
-4. Test the service by opening `<container_address>/api/v1/des/encrypt?text=test` in a browser.

 ### Usage
 Examples in PowerShell 7 or bash:
 ```powershell